-Join the Master Gardener Volunteers on the 2nd Tuesday of the month at 10 am for a Garden Speaker Series.
+Join the Master Gardener Volunteers at 10 am on the third Thursday of the month for a Morning with the Masters speaker series.
 MGVs will be on hand to assist and discuss garden-related topics.

 Cost: $15 registration (includes the program, coffee, a light breakfast, and handouts)